Enda Kenny: Contributions to Democracy in Ireland

 By delivering on a pre-election promise, Kenny's government created Ireland's first Citizens' assembly in 2016.

-Since then, Irish citizens’ assemblies have made important contributions on issues like population aging, climate change and gay marriage.
+Since then, Irish citizens' assemblies have made important contributions on issues like population aging, climate change and gay marriage.

-Ireland is seen as a leading light in the world of citizens’ assemblies and Irish citizens belong to "the most innovative democracy in Europe", according to political commentator David Van Reybrouck, the Flemish Belgian author of 'Against Elections: The Case for Democracy'.
+Ireland is seen as a leading light in the world of citizens' assemblies and Irish citizens belong to "the most innovative democracy in Europe", according to political commentator David Van Reybrouck, the Flemish Belgian author of 'Against Elections: The Case for Democracy'.
 In an open letter featured in several European newspapers, Mr. Reybrouck said "Look at Ireland, the most innovative democracy in Europe.
-A few weeks ago, a random sample of one hundred Irish citizens, drafted by lot, was brought together into a Citizens’ Assembly.
-This is a country that trusts its citizens, instead of fearing them.”
+A few weeks ago, a random sample of one hundred Irish citizens, drafted by lot, was brought together into a Citizens' Assembly.
+This is a country that trusts its citizens, instead of fearing them."

 He showed "skill and experience" in being able to put together a minority coalition in 2016 and "established a more cooperative model of coalition politics".

 Europe and International

-Kenny has always been better received internationally, paricularly in the United States and Europe, than at home.
+Kenny has always been better received internationally, particularly in the United States and Europe, than at home.
 He "assiduously attended" the EPP leader summits where he established good, long-term relationships with many counter parts like David Cameron and Angela Merkel.
 This proved to be enormously valuable when Kenny was negotiating better terms for Ireland in the wake the financial crisis, and allowed him to withstand being "ganged up on by other leaders over Ireland's low corporate tax rate" at his first summit as Taoiseach.

 "He reestablished Ireland's reputation internationally.